-JCCC supports and endorses the Federal Drug-Free Workplace Act of 1988 (41 USC § 701, et seq.).
+JCCC supports and endorses the Federal Drug-Free Workplace Act of 1988 (41 USC § 811, et seq.).
 Pursuant to this Act, the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance or abuse of alcohol (as defined in the Act) by an employee on College property or as part of any College activities is prohibited.
-Employees are not permitted to consume alcohol while on duty, except in limited circumstances as approved in accordance with the Substance Abuse and Alcohol Operating Procedure.
+Employees are not permitted to consume alcohol while on duty, except in limited circumstances as approved in accordance with the Substance Abuse and Alcohol Operating Procedure 424.04.

-An employee must notify the College of any criminal drug statute conviction for a violation occurring in the workplace no later than five (5) days after such conviction.
+Pursuant to the Substance Abuse and Alcohol Policy 424.03, an employee must notify the College of any criminal drug statute conviction for a violation occurring in the workplace no later than five (5) days after such conviction.
 Such notice shall be provided in writing by the employee to a director over Human Resources.

-For employees, the College will take appropriate personnel action for such infractions, up to and including termination as set forth in the Policy 424.03, Substance Abuse, and Policy 415.08, Suspension, Demotion, and Termination.
+For employees, the College will take appropriate personnel action for such infractions, up to and including termination as set forth in the Substance Abuse and Alcohol Policy 424.03 and the Suspension, Demotion and Termination Policy 415.08.

-The Substance Abuse and Alcohol Operating Procedure provides, employees are generally not permitted to consume alcohol while on duty.
+The Substance Abuse and Alcohol Operating Procedure 424.04 provides that employees are generally not permitted to consume alcohol while on duty.
 In limited circumstances, employees may be approved to consume alcohol in connection with College-sponsored activities that do not involve the direct supervision/oversight of JCCC students.
 Prior to the event where alcohol may be served/consumed, the employee must review the circumstances with the employee's direct supervisor who may also consult Human Resources regarding approval and any parameters related to such approval.